-Q: WHEN AND WHERE ARE THE M&T AND HUDSON CITY SPECIAL MEETINGS OF SHAREHOLDERS?
+O: WHEN AND WHERE ARE THE M&T AND HUDSON CITY SPECIAL MEETINGS OF SHAREHOLDERS?

-A: The special meeting of Hudson City stockholders will be held at the Park Ridge Marriott, 300 Brae Boulevard, Park Ridge, New Jersey 07656 at 9:00 a.m., Eastern time, on April 18, 2013.
-Subject to space availability, all Hudson City stockholders as of the Hudson City record date, or their duly appointed proxies, may attend the Hudson City special meeting.
-Since seating is limited, admission to the meeting will be on a first-come, first-served basis.
-Registration and seating will begin at 8:30 a.m., Eastern time.

-The special meeting of M&T shareholders will be held on the 10th floor of One M&T Plaza in Buffalo, New York, at 11:00 a.m., Eastern time, on April 16, 2013.
-Subject to space availability, all M&T shareholders as of the M&T record date, or their duly appointed proxies, may attend the M&T special meeting.
-Since seating is limited, admission to the meeting will be on a first-come, first-served basis.
-Registration and seating will begin at 10:30 a.m., Eastern time.
+A: The special meeting of Hudson City stockholders will be held at [] at [], Eastern time, on [], 2013.
+Subject to space availability, all Hudson City stockholders as of the Hudson City re ecord date, or their o duly appointed proxies, may at tend the Hudson City special meeting.
+Since seating is limited, admission to the meeting will be on a first t-come, first-served basis.
+Registration and seating g will begin at [], Eastern time.
+The special meeting of M&T shareholders will be held at [] at [], Eastern time, on [], 2013.
+Subject to space availability, all M&T shareholders as of the M&T record date, or t their duly appointed I proxies, may attend the M&T special meeting.
+Since seating is limited, admission to the meeting will be on a first-come, first-serv ved basis.
+Registrat ion and seating will begin at [], Eastern time.